 The brick and mortar location of Big Country's barbecue truck, this spot serves up a similar menu to its mobile cousin, including hard wood smoked meats like pulled pork and Texas-style beef brisket alongside house-made sides like mashed potatoes and double smoked ham hock collard greens.

 Sunny's is a neighborhood diner that serves breakfast all day.
 Try the mangia: roasted potatoes, broccoli, zucchini, tomatoes, and spinach, topped with eggs, pesto, and pecorino romano cheese.

 Casual Mexican eats such as tlacoyos with pear cactus leaves, black beans, tomato, onion, and cheese.

 Enjoy fresh, authentic Mexican food cooked in an open kitchen.
 Order the alambre—Mexican stir-fry with your choice of tortilla, meat, cheese, and vegetables.

 This Sunnyside restaurant serves up a menu of American comfort food.
-Don't miss the Nashville-style fried chicken with a side of macaroni and cheese and creamed corn for dinner or indulge in a duck confit benedict for brunch.
+Don't miss the Nashville-style fried chicken with a side of macaroni and cheese and creamed corn for dinner or indulge in the duck confit Benedict for brunch.